muhammad-tamim/JavaScript-notes/README.md

 user = null;
 admin.sayHello(); // Cannot read properties of null (reading 'sayHello')</code></pre>

-<p>If we used this.name instead of user.name inside the alert, then the code would work:</p>
+<p>If we used this.name instead of user.name inside the console, then the code would work:</p>

 <pre><code>let user = {
     name: "Tamim",